Updated on March 8, 2022

 3 What data do we collect, and what is the source of the data?

-We process the following data pertaining to our customers (applicants for rental housing, tenants, and joint tenants).
+We process the following data pertaining to our customers (applicants for rental housing, tenants, joint tenants, and visitors who register for our service channel).
 The data type/source is determined by the purpose of the processing.

 For rental-housing applicants and tenants